 We submit our climate change management approach and environment footprint monitoring to the Carbon Disclosure Project annually.
 By engaging in this project we constantly challenge ourselves to do better, commit to being transparent and seek to benchmark our approach and results against the best in the field.

-Our new sustainable supplier code is being introduced into new agreements with our suppliers.
-To achieve our vision of being one of the world’s great service companies helping our customers, communities and people to prosper and grow we know we have to operate our business in a sustainable way.
-Similarly, we know that the sustainability of our business rests on having a sustainable and principled supply chain.
-Our new code embeds the bank’s sustainability objectives more deeply into our procurement processes and supplier relationships detailing our expectations and best practices we encourage.
+Our sustainable supplier code is being introduced into new agreements with our suppliers.
+We know that the sustainability of our business rests on having a sustainable and principled supply chain.
+Our code embeds the bank’s sustainability objectives more deeply into our procurement processes and supplier relationships detailing our expectations and best practices we encourage.

 We report on our greenhouse gas emissions, resource use and our lending to the energy sector annually through our Annual Review and Westpac New Zealand Sustainability Review.